-We caught up with Spurs talisman Harry Kane to chat about his foray into fatherhood (and football, of course).
+We caught up with Spurs talisman Harry Kane to chat about his foray into fatherhood (and kicking a ball, of course).

 Harry Kane has enjoyed a phenomenal few years of playing football since his breakthrough during the 2014/15 Premier League season.